beginning of content

 Key facts

-• Spina bifida is a type of neural tube defect where the baby’s spine and spinal cord do not develop properly during the first month of pregnancy, sometimes causing health problems.
+• Spina bifida is a type of neural tube defect (NTD) where your baby's spine and spinal cord do not develop properly during the first month of pregnancy.

-• Treatment includes surgery and management of health issues caused by spina bifida.
+• Treatment may involve surgery and other supports to help manage health issues caused by spina bifida.

-• Taking a folic acid supplement when planning a pregnancy, and for the first 3 months after conception, is the best way to prevent spina bifida.
+• Taking a folic acid supplement before and during early pregnancy is the best way to prevent spina bifida.

 What is spina bifida?

-Spina bifida is a type of neural tube defect (NTD) where a baby’s spine and spinal cord do not develop properly during the first month of pregnancy.
+Spina bifida is a type of neural tube defect (NTD).
+It happens when your baby's spine and spinal cord do not develop properly during the first month of pregnancy.

 What are the different types of spina bifida?

-Meningocele occurs when a sac of fluid bulges through the gap between the vertebrae.
-No part of the spinal cord is contained in the fluid sac, so it usually does not cause any nerve damage.
-Some people with meningocele have minor disabilities.
+Meningocele is when a sac of fluid bulges out through the gap between the spinal bones.
+The sac doesn't contain the spinal cord, so it usually doesn't cause nerve damage.
+It can lead to mild disabilities.

-Myelomeningocele is the most serious and severe type of spina bifida.
-A fluid sac which also contains parts of the spinal cord or spinal nerves bulge out through an opening in the spine.
-The sac may or may not be covered with the meninges (membranes) that cover the spinal cord.
-This kind of spina bifida can cause moderate to severe disabilities.
+Myelomeningocele is the most serious type of spina bifida.
+A sac of fluid bulges out through an opening in the spine.
+The sac contains parts of the spinal cord or nerves and may be covered with the meninges (membranes that cover the spinal cord).
+This type of spina bifida can lead to moderate to severe disabilities.

-Spina bifida is a birth defect involving the development of a baby's spine and spinal cord during the first month of pregnancy.
+Spina bifida is a birth defect that affects how a baby's spine and spinal cord grow during the first month of pregnancy.

 What are the symptoms of spina bifida?

-The signs and symptoms of spina bifida vary depending on the type and severity of the condition and can impact people’s lives in different ways.
+The signs and symptoms of spina bifida depend on the type and how serious it is.

 How is spina bifida diagnosed?